A theory of Automated Market Makers in DeFi: Prices, exchange rates and net worth

-The idea underlying this definition is that minted tokens are priced under the assumption that they can be redeemed.
-Their price, hence, is obtained by calculating the price of the atomic tokens that can be obtained by redeeming them (\ie the proportions of the reserves $\ammR[0]$ and $\ammR[1]$ given the current supply).
-This intuition will be further formalized in Lemma~\ref{lem:amm:W-TokUInit}.
+The idea underlying \Cref{def:price} is that the price of one unit of minted token must be equal to the value of the atomic tokens that can be obtained by redeeming the minted token.
+Indeed, by rule \nrule{[Rdm]} and \Cref{eq:amm:rx} we have that: